Tres300/Seattle-Weather/README.md

-# Seattle-Weather
+# Seattle-Weather for DATA-3320
-First repository for DATA 3320
+First repository/assignment for DATA 3320